 This will render the default customisation predefined in the component – i.e. one of the built-in themes, viz., Office Black.

 Of course, you can always set up all of the advanced customisation that the component offers on top of what you get by just deriving from ModernChromeWindow class.

 Since the component derives from Form class and keeps all of its standard behaviour and provides additional behaviours on top (i.e. Sizing, Moving, etc.) the change to your code is only a one word change – i.e replace Form with ModernChromeWindow class.

 No complex style editors or skinning involved

 The customization provided by the component does not involve any kind of complex styling or skinning (or skin files) to be created.

-The component provides out-of-the box the following styled Window chrome rendering themes ready to use:
+The component provides out-of-the box, the following styles of Window chrome rendering themes ready for use:

-9. Hosting .NET controls on the title bar section
+You can Host .NET controls on the title bar section.
+Wahoo!

 The component exposes a simple property that allows you to add any .NET control (standard .NET or even custom .NET controls) to be hosted on the non-client area / title bar area.

 You can even specify exactly where in the title bar (in client co-ordinates) that the child control(s) should be rendered.